Mawhaze/attdm/README.md

 ## General notes

+- Dockerfile will need to handle the chromedriver for selenium
 - Organized by campaign
 - dndbeyond can pull up characters based on the number id in the url
     > https://character-service.dndbeyond.com/character/v5/character/5242429